-AGL consider that for business customers, the supply of electricity should be treated no differently from the supply of any other service and that late payment should attract an appropriately discouraging level of interest.
-In addition, late payments impose a cost burden on the electricity retailer that ultimately must be borne by all consumers through higher prices.
+In its initial submission AGL put forward the view, that for business customers, the supply of electricity should be treated no differently from the supply of any other service and that late payment should attract an appropriately discouraging level of interest.
+In addition, it is noted that late payments impose a cost burden on the electricity retailer that ultimately must be borne by all consumers through higher prices.
 AGL proposed a rate of approximately 13.00% for late payment interest (being the ANZ retail index rate plus 3%).